 You may also like

-This workshop on Energy is part of a thematic workshop series on IoT and Edge computing, organised by the NGIoT and EU-IoT […]
+This workshop on Health and Care is part of a thematic workshop series on IoT and Edge computing, organised by NGIoT, the […]

 Hosts: Pasquale Annicchino(AS), Francesco Capparelli (IIP)and Alice Audino(IIP).Main speaker: Giulio Messori (CRCLEX), Francesco Carparelli (Luxottica), Marco Emanuele Carpenelli (IIP) and Luca Milanesi […]